DrMarc/slab/docs/hrtf.rst

 ---------------------------
 As mentioned before, a HRTF is collection of transfer functions.
 Each single transfer function is an instance of the :class:`slab.Filter` with two channels - one for each ear.
-The transfer functions are located in the :attr:`data` list and the coordinates of the corresponding sources in the :attr:`sources` list.
+The transfer functions are located in the :attr:`data` list and the coordinates of the corresponding sources can be found in the :attr:`sources.cartesian` list of the hrtf object.
 In the example below, we select a source, print it's coordinates and plot the corresponding transfer function.

 .. plot::
     :include-source: